Berdir/simplenews/README.txt

     Select the content type Simplenews uses for newsletters.
     Select the taxonomy term Simplenews uses to manage newsletter series.

- 5. ENABLE SIMPLENEWS BLOCK
+ 5. ENABLE SIMPLENEWS BLOCKS

     With the Simplenews block users can subscribe to a newsletter.
-For each newsletter one block is available.
+If you select the multi-signup block, you can subscribe to several newsletters at once.
+Otherwise, for each newsletter one block is available.
-    Enable the Simplenews block on the Administer blocks page:
+    Enable the Simplenews blocks on the Administer blocks page:
       Administer > Site building > Blocks.

- 6. CONFIGURE SIMPLENEWS BLOCK
+ 6. CONFIGURE SIMPLENEWS BLOCKS

-    Configure the Simplenews block on the Block configuration page.
+    Configure the Simplenews blocks on the Block configuration page.
 You reach this page from Block admin page (Administer > Site building > Blocks).
     Click the 'Configure' link of the appropriate simplenews block.